Fort Lauderdale, Hollywood beaches face some strong winds ahead of Isaias

-HOLLYWOOD, FLA.
-(WSVN) - Strong winds have picked up on Fort Lauderdale Beach and Hollywood Beach in anticipation of Hurricane Isaias, despite some beachgoers out and about salvaging the day as best they can before the storm arrives.
+FORT LAUDERDALE, FLA.
+(WSVN) - Strong winds have picked up on Fort Lauderdale Beach and Hollywood Beach in anticipation of the recently downgraded Tropical Storm Isaias, despite some beachgoers out and about salvaging the day as best they can before the storm arrives.

-A heavy round of rain pushed through Fort Lauderdale Beach, Saturday afternoon.
+Intermittent rounds of rain pushed through Fort Lauderdale Beach, Saturday afternoon.

 The inclement weather caught some beachgoers and diners by surprise.